ekazaev/route-composer/README.md

 }
 ```

-In some cases you may use default finders provided by a library.
-In other cases when you can have more then one view controller of
+In some cases, you may use default finders provided by a library.
+In other cases, when you can have more than one view controller of
-the same type in the stack you should implement your own finder.
-There a version of this protocol called `StackIteratingFinder` that
+the same type in the stack, you should implement your own finder.
+There is a version of this protocol called `StackIteratingFinder` that
-helps to solve iteration in view controller stack and handles it, you just have to implement method `isWanted` to answer if its a
+helps to solve iterations in view controller stack and handles it.
+You just have to implement method `isWanted` to answer if it's the
-view controller router is looking for or not.
+view controller router it's looking for or not.

-*Example of `ProductViewControllerFinder` finder that can help router to find a `ProductViewController` that presents particular
+*Example of `ProductViewControllerFinder` that can help the router find a `ProductViewController` that presents a particular
 product in your view controller stack:*

 ```swift